-- "repeat: Specifies the file should repeat both horizontally and vertically." - repeat-x : Specifies the file should repeat horizontally only. - repeat-y : Specifies the file should repeat vertically only. - not repeat.
-Specifies the file should
+- repeat : Specifies the file should repeat both horizontally and vertically. - repeat-x : Specifies the file should repeat horizontally only. - repeat-y: Specifies the file should repeat vertically only. - no-repeat : Specifies the file should not repeat.

 Style the Images

 - Put borders

 - Floating the image within text and alignment

 - Margin and padding

 - Centering